ManagedBass/ManagedBass.DocFX/index.md

 Lots of <xref:Samples> are available on the [GitHub Organization](https://github.com/ManagedBass) to get you started.

 # Distribution
-ManagedBass.PInvoke is distributed as a NuGet package.
+ManagedBass is distributed as a NuGet package.
 Also, being open-source you can build it yourself (requires Visual Studio 2015 with Xamarin).
 The Linux part needs to be built manually in any case since there is no NuGet support for Linux as of June 2016.